Vera Oelschlegel

-Vera Oelschlegel (born 5 July 1938) has worked as a German singer, actress, artistic director, drama director and professor of drama at the Ernst Busch Academy of Dramatic Arts.
-She was a celebrity in the German Democratic Republic (East Germany) before 1989.
+Vera Franziska Oelschlegel (born 5 July 1938) is a German actress, singer, artistic director, drama director and professor of drama at the Ernst Busch Academy of Dramatic Arts.
+She was a celebrity in East Germany before 1989.
 After that, from 1990 till 2013, she headed up the Theater des Ostens touring theatre company.

-Life
+Biography

-Vera Franziska Oelschlegel was born in Leipzig.
-Her mother, Ruth Oelschlegel (born Ruth Lauterbach, 1914–2014), was trained as a journalist.
-Her father, the businessman Gottfried Oelschlegel (1910-1945), would be killed in World War II.
+Oelschlegel was born in Leipzig.
+Her mother, Ruth Oelschlegel (née Lauterbach, 1914–2014), was trained as a journalist.
+Her father, businessman Gottfried Oelschlegel (1910–1945), was killed in World War II.
 She attended the prestigious St. Thomas School in Leipzig, passing her school final exams (Abitur) in 1956.
 After that she studied between 1956 and 1959 at the acting faculty of the Babelsberg Film Academy, from which she emerged with a degree, and where she also served as the secretary for the faculty's Free German Youth section.